registerguard/sheets2svg/README.md

 1. run `python convert.py`
 1. input chart URL, input desired file name
 1. open SVG in AI and style accordingly

+### Additional requirement

+If you've never used Selinium before you will also need to install a driver for your default browser.
+If you try to run the script without this driver it will give you a nice error message with a link to the driver for your default browers.

+After you download the driver, unzip it and move it somewhere at the system level.
+By default, the script looks for `/Applications/chromedriver` but this can easily be changed in the script.